Will Smith: 1998–2012: Leading man status

 Smith portrayed heavyweight boxer Muhammad Ali in the 2001 biopic Ali.
 For his performance, he was nominated for the Academy Award for Best Actor, and the Golden Globe Award for Best Actor – Motion Picture Drama.
 In 2002, following a four-year musical hiatus, Smith returned with his third album Born to Reign, which reached number 13 on the Billboard 200 and was certified gold by the RIAA.
 The album's lead single was the theme song from Smith's film Men in Black II, called "Black Suits Comin' (Nod Ya Head)", which reached number three on the UK Singles Chart.
 Later in the year, Smith's first compilation album Greatest Hits was released, featuring songs from his three solo albums and those produced with DJ Jazzy Jeff.

-2003 saw Smith return for Bad Boys II, the sequel to the 1995 film Bad Boys; the film follows detectives Burnett and Lowrey investigating the flow of ecstasy into Miami.
+Smith returned in Bad Boys II (2003), the sequel to Bad Boys (1995).
+The film follows detectives Burnett and Lowrey investigating the flow of ecstasy into Miami.
 Despite receiving generally negative reviews, the film was a box-office success, grossing $270 million worldwide.
 In the following year, he starred in the science fiction film I, Robot and the animated film Shark Tale; both films were box office successes despite mixed reviews.
 Smith's latest album Lost and Found was released in 2005, peaking at number six on the Billboard 200.
 Lead single "Switch" reached the top ten of both the Billboard Hot 100 and the UK Singles Chart.

 In 2005, Smith was entered into the Guinness Book of World Records for attending three premieres in a 24-hour time span.
 Smith and his son Jaden played father and son in the 2006 biographical drama The Pursuit of Happyness.
 In the film, Smith portrays Chris Gardner.
 Smith first became interested in making a film about Gardner after seeing him on 20/20 and connected with him during production.
 The film, along with Smith's performance, received praise.